 He has a M.Sc. in computer science and engineering (civ.ing. i datateknik) from KTH Royal Institute of Technology.
 He also has industry experience from working as a IT consultant, primarily as a back-end developer and data engineer.

 Vakili, T. and Dalianis, H., 2021.
 Are Clinical BERT Models Privacy Preserving?
 The Difficulty of Extracting Patient-Condition Associations.
-Accepted to the Association for the Advancement of Artificial Intelligence Fall 2021 Symposium in HUman partnership with Medical Artificial iNtelligence (HUMAN.AI).
+Presented at the Association for the Advancement of Artificial Intelligence Fall 2021 Symposium in HUman partnership with Medical Artificial iNtelligence (HUMAN.AI).

 Vakili, T., 2020.
 A Method for the Assisted Translation of QA Datasets Using Multilingual Sentence Embeddings.